 Technical education is the pathway to limitless opportunities.
 RAFIKI YA MAISHA participates in Kenya's Vision 2030 towards the industrialisation of the country where more than half of the youth group is rural and unskilled.
 Our pilot project built and equipped 2 training colleges in Chepkanga, Rift Valley, N-W Kenya.
 Offering the youth, especially girls, targeted skills, aims to lead them to gainful employment, thus enabling them with empowerment and self-reliance.

-In rural Kenya, 74% of the teenagers and young adults are unable to move beyond available free primary education.
+In rural Kenya, 60% of the teenagers and young adults are unable to move beyond available free primary education.
 These 'lost' teens or 'dropouts' typically turn to risky behaviors: early pregnancies for girls, addictions for boys.
 Towns become ghettoized and rural areas loose their youth.
-Offering this lost youth a technical education closer to home aims to break the cycle of poverty on site, right where it is needed.
-Families in a 50km radius around Chepkanga will benefit directly.
+Offering them technical skills closer to home aims to break the cycle of poverty on site, right where it is needed.
+Local families around Chepkanga as well as youths now nationwide benefit directly.

 Village elders and local leaders in partnership with local/national government mobilised to create institutions offering trade certificates and degree programs.
 Equipped with workshops in electronics, ICT, and more, offering courses in electrical engineering, hairdressing, masonry, plumbing, carpentry,..., the colleges need libraries, classrooms & boarding facilities.
 Graduates often start their own businesses or develop a career.
 This lifts the entire community out of subsistence farming.